 - A8.27 H3G submitted that we had overstated the practical barriers to the effectiveness of differential regulation.
-In particular, it said the transit charge typically accounted for a negligible proportion of the overall cost of interconnection, and the current functionality to identify the origin of international traffic and lack of direct lines of negotiation with non-EEA MCT providers were a function of the current regulatory regime which could be changed if the incentive was there. - A8.28 Verizon contended that termination rates are typically bundled into the price of transit, can cover a number of countries and tend not to be individually negotiable.
-It submitted that differential regulation would not help MCT providers negotiate lower rates, while implementing differential regulation would cause an administrative and cost burden which would be likely to be passed on to consumers. - A8.29 Similarly, Colt said that existing billing systems do not offer the functionality to differentiate termination rates according to call-origin so, in the short term, rates would be blended.
+In particular, it said the transit charge typically accounted for a negligible proportion of the overall cost of interconnection, and the current functionality to identify the origin of international traffic and lack of direct lines of negotiation with non-EEA MCT providers were a function of the current regulatory regime which could be changed if the incentive was there. - A8.28 On the other hand, AT&T agreed with the technical and commercial issues that we had identified that could arise from excluding non-EEA originated calls from the MCT charge control.
+It also agreed that monitoring compliance could be challenging. - A8.29 Verizon contended that termination rates are typically bundled into the price of transit, can cover a number of countries and tend not to be individually negotiable.
+It submitted that differential regulation would not help MCT providers negotiate lower rates, while implementing differential regulation would cause an administrative and cost burden which would be likely to be passed on to consumers. - A8.30 Similarly, Colt said that existing billing systems do not offer the functionality to differentiate termination rates according to call-origin so, in the short term, rates would be blended.
 In the longer term, industry would have to upgrade its billing systems to implement the differentiation.
 Given the competitiveness of the industry, these costs would be passed through to the end user, with no offsetting benefits.